 - help to monitor the progress of the resulting work, assess its effectiveness and refine plans if necessary

-This should result in a deeper, shared understanding of the dynamics of the industry, how they may be driving breaches of human rights and how these breaches impact differently on women and on men and other vulnerable groups.
+- Civil society organisations have a shared body of evidence on which to base their advocacy and programmes providing a deeper, shared understanding of the dynamics of the industry, how they may be driving breaches of human rights and how these breaches impact differently on women and on men.

 Who is involved?

-To find out how you or your business, trade union, NGO or other organisation can get invovled, please do contact us.
+To find out how you or your business, trade union, NGO or other organisation can get invovled, please Contact us